The Bay Hotel is one of Cape Towns premier beach front hotels located in vibrant Camps Bay.

 Honeymoons: For young honeymooners keen to party in Africa's trendiest areas, this could be a romantic hotel.
 It certainly has ll the facilities to make you feel special on your honeymoon, including beauty treatments and room service – not to mention a special 'honeymoon package' including breakfast in bed on your first morning!See more ideas for Honeymoons in South Africa

-Beach holidays: Set directly across the road from the beautiful palm-fringed beach of Camps Bay, and with four separate swimming pools and a large sun-deck, The Bay Hotel is an ideal spot for a relaxing beach break.
-It's likely to be the best city beach hotel in Cape Town, with plenty of lively bars and restaurants only a short walk away.See more ideas for Beach holidays in South Africa
+Beach holidays: Directly next to the beautiful palm-fringed beach of Camps Bay, The Bay Hotel is a smart spot for a relaxing beach holiday.
+It's probably the best city beach hotel in Cape Town, with a prime location near bars and restaurants, and opposite one of the city’s best beaches.See more ideas for Beach holidays in South Africa

 Wellbeing: The Skin & Body Centre at The Bay has four separate treatment rooms, one of which can be used for couples.
 Treatments can also be done around the pool so as not to loose too much valuable time in the sun!
 There is also a separate hair salon in the hotel.See more ideas for Wellbeing in South Africa